- Firmware Rrepair for

 If something goes wrong with loading the whole piece of microcode (on PCB's part or on disk's part), the drive will fail to start normally.
 The hard drive can stop its motor, or start clicking, or just freeze, i.e. stop responding to any commands from outside.

 Some of the hard disk models require the unique firmware burned into original PCB, that's why we require that the damaged hard drive must be presented in one original (parts, labels, etc.) unit for data recovery process.
-No matter how bad it may visually look, the burned PCB must not be replaced by any others from another hard drives, the recovery procedures demand the original PCB only!
+No matter how bad it may visually look to you, the burned PCB must not be replaced by any others from another hard drives, the recovery procedures demand the original PCB only!
 We will take care of the rest.

 How to start with Databe data retrieval service: